sandeepstpi246/fabzero/stereolithographyprinter.md

 (xxi) The process has to be done for both .png file of traces and cuts and has to be exported in .rml file prior to printing.

+    *Note:- For the cut.png, the image, the has to be inverted while inserting values in input which is a very necessary process.

 (xxii) While printing first the traces would be printed following with the cut after which the printed pcb cab be removed from the SLP.